You are here

 Database Accessibility:

-EBSCO, one of the library's major database providers, is committed to providing positive experiences for all users.
-They have provided an EBSCO Accessibility – Navigation Guide and an EBSCO eBook Accessibility User Guide and FAQs for using their databases.
+EBSCO, one of the library's major database providers, is dedicated to ensuring a positive experience for all users.
+They offer an EBSCO Accessibility – Navigation Guide and an EBSCO eBook Accessibility User Guide and FAQs to help users navigate their databases, demonstrating their commitment to user satisfaction.